apluslms/aplus-manual/m06_rubyric/03_rubrics_and_reviews.rst

 the review will be shown with status "mailing".
 After a little while the status should be changed to "mailed" and the review should have been delivered.
 If necessary, reload the page to see the status change.

+When delivering reviews to A+, Rubyric needs to choose the number of points associated with review text.
+If the grade is numerical the points will be set to its value.
+The points will be scaled according to maximum grade of exercise at Rubyric and maximum points at A+ exercise when the points are delivered.
+If the submission has several reviews you want to deliver, e.g. when using peer review, you can choose either to send the best grade or average of grades of reviews.
+Feedback from all chosen reviews for the submission will be included regardless of which you choose.
+Non-numerical grades, e.g. "Failed" or "Boomerang", cannot be sent to A+.
+Thus non-numerical grades will be ignored when calculating the sent points although the feedback text will still be delivered.